Skip to content

 • CREATE: A Guide to Practicing Cultural Humility

-• This course explores how we acquire culture, what culture means, and how we can bridge cross-cultural interactions by using a more comprehensive and on-going framework.
+• This course explores how we acquire culture, what culture means, and how to bridge cross-cultural interactions using a more comprehensive and ongoing framework.
 The acronym CREATE will be used to demonstrate an approach to practicing cultural humility in your daily lives using only 6 practical steps.

 • Boundaries in Healthcare

 • This course discusses the relationship dynamic between healthcare workers, their patients, and their colleagues.
-Maintaining professional boundaries assists healthcare workers in their ability to make, objective health related decisions while maintaining.
-Attendees will evaluate and discuss various scenarios and the appropriate manner in which healthcare workers should respond.
+Maintaining professional boundaries assists healthcare workers in their ability to make objective health-related decisions while maintaining.
+Attendees will evaluate and discuss various scenarios and how healthcare workers should respond.

 Human Relations Package